Madison Grant: Early life

-Conservation efforts
+Career and conservation efforts

 Thomas C. Leonard wrote that "Grant was a cofounder of the American environmental movement, a crusading conservationist who preserved the California redwoods; saved the American bison from extinction; fought for stricter gun control laws; helped create Glacier and Denali national parks; and worked to preserve whales, bald eagles, and pronghorn antelopes."

 Grant was a friend of several U.S. presidents, including Theodore Roosevelt and Herbert Hoover.
 He is credited with saving many species from extinction, and co-founded the Save the Redwoods League with Frederick Russell Burnham, John C. Merriam, and Henry Fairfield Osborn in 1918.
 He is also credited with helping develop the first deer hunting laws in New York state, legislation which spread to other states as well over time.

 He was also a developer of wildlife management; he believed its development to be harmonized with the concept of eugenics.
 Grant helped to found the Bronx Zoo, build the Bronx River Parkway, save the American bison as an organizer of the American Bison Society, and helped to create Glacier National Park and Denali National Park.
 In 1906, as Secretary of the New York Zoological Society, he lobbied to put Ota Benga, a Congolese man from the Mbuti people (a tribe of "pygmies"), on display alongside apes at the Bronx Zoo.